Demand-Side Scheduling Based on Multi-Agent Deep Actor-Critic Learning for Smart Grids: Introduction

+Under the framework of automatic price-demand scheduling, a variety of problem formulations have been previously proposed.
+The DSM problem can be formulated under a centralized or decentralized framework.
+It can also be categorized under a planning-based framework or an online framework that allow users to react to time-variant features.
+Examples of centralized planning include casting DSM as an optimization problem ~\cite{mohsenian10,cao18}, while an example of a centralized online approach is the scheduling problem proposed by~\cite{barker12}.
+However, a shortcoming of these methods is their inability to account for unknown parameters or stochasticity in the DSM system such as random task arrivals and real-time pricing.
+An alternative method is to model the system dynamics as a Markov Decision Process (MDP) with partially observability~\cite{hansen18}.
+Instead of planning on the premise of a known system model, strategies can be learned through reinforcement learning~\cite{ruelens17,wen15}.

-In this paper, we propose a DSM problem formulation with dynamic prices in a microgrid of residential district, where a number of household users are powered by a single energy aggregator.
-By equipping the households with energy manager-enabled smart meters, we aim at distributedly minimising the cost of energy in the grid, under real-time pricing, over the long term with deep reinforcement learning.
-The main advantage of decentrally controlled energy-managing smart meters is that, after the training phase, each household agent is able to act independently in the execution phase, without requiring specific information about other households --- each household agent will not be able to observe the number or nature of devices operated by other households, the amount of energy they individually consume, and when they consume this energy.
-Our aforementioned aim addresses at least two key challenges.
+In this paper, we propose a Markov game-based framework that allows household energy users within a microgrid to manage their energy consumption both decentrally and online via their smart meters.
+Our second contribution is an extension of a deep actor-critic algorithm to train these smart meter-enabled household agents to minimize the cost of energy under real-time pricing.
+(We shall also refer to households as 'agents' in the reinforcement learning context from hereon.)
+Our proposed approach offers two main advantages.
+The main advantage of decentrally-controlled energy-managing smart meters is that, after the training phase, each household agent is able to act independently in the execution phase, without requiring specific information about other households --- each household agent will not be able to observe the number or nature of devices operated by other households, the amount of energy they individually consume, and when they consume this energy.
+This allows for privacy-preservation and scalability in the execution phase.
+The main advantage of the online strategy-learning framework is that each household agent can respond appropriately to fluctuations brought about by stochastic processes within the microgrid system.
+We introduce details of the system model in Section~\ref{sec_system_model}.

+Our aforementioned aim addresses two key challenges.
 Firstly, the model of the microgrid system and its pricing methodology is not available to each household.
 Secondly, the limitation in the observation available to each household and the lack of visibility regarding the strategy of other households creates the local impression of a non-stationary environment.
-We introduce details of the system model in Section~\ref{sec_system_model}.